ge28yen/HEOs-with-GFlowNet/README.md

 ## 3. Data and Simulated Lab

-I received **~200 experimental measurements**, each with:
+This study relies on ~200 experimental measurements, each with:

-- **Compositions** of various metals (e.g., Fe, Ni, Co, etc.).
+- Compositions of various metals (e.g., Fe, Ni, Co, etc.).

-- **Measured overpotentials** for OER.
+- Measured overpotentials for OER.

+These experimental data originate from:

+Zhu et al., "Automated synthesis of oxygen-producing catalysts from Martian meteorites by a robotic AI chemist," Nature Synthesis, 2024.
+DOI: 10.1038/s44160-023-00424-1.

-Since I only have these discrete measurements, I train a **proxy MLP** to interpolate or predict overpotential for novel compositions.
+Since only discrete measurements were available, a proxy MLP was trained to interpolate or predict overpotential for novel compositions.
 This MLP is then used in the GFlowNet environment to assign rewards.

 ---